OHDSI/Vocabulary-v5.0/OPS/manual_work/readme.md

 7.3.8.
 Select concepts to map and add them to the manual file in the spreadsheet editor.

 7.3.9.
-Truncate the hcpcs_mapped table.
-Save the spreadsheet as the hcpcs_mapped table and upload it into the working schema.
+Truncate the ops_mapped table.
+Save the spreadsheet as the ops_mapped table and upload it into the working schema.

 7.3.10.
 Perform any mapping checks you have set.